Pekno/simple-discordbot/README.md

 - This package relies on `discord.js`, make sure to install it.
 - The library includes **i18n support**, allowing easy localization.
 - The command structure is **fully typed**, making development safer.
+- All classes and methods are thoroughly documented with JSDoc comments.

 ---